BowellSolutions/bowell-frontend/FILES.md

             - SidebarResponsiveLinks.tsx            # styled links in mobile sidebar
         - tables/
             - ExaminationsTableRow.tsx              # examination card used in doctor dashboard
+            - PatientsExaminationsTable.tsx         # table with examinations of a chosen patient
             - PatientsTableRow.tsx                  # table row in patients table
             - RecordingsTableRow.tsx                # table row in recordings table with attached drop zone for quick file upload
         - utils/